thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 Personal info is only known by your bank and employer.

 Has your bank account been hacked?
-Why don't they just silently spend the money?
+Why don't scammers just silently stole the money?

 Right, they're stuck somewhere and need to pry for more info. *At least the suckers could've wait until 9AM*.
-Social engineering is going on.
+You guessed social engineering is what's up.

 "scam fuck off", you texted back while looking up the bank credit card contact.

 Texts flooded in.
 You've never seen scammers going this far. *Move on to your next victim*, you think, *I'm broke, why so eager?*

-In the text bubles, person told you your life story:
+The text bubbles told your life story:

 Born and raised to a Vietnamese middle class family, in a peaceful coastal village, moved to a bigger city for college.
 Moved to the U.S. for work and then for study.